Refresh your Perspective

 Understanding the three main types of risks — competitive cyberbullying, interactions with strangers, and the content of the games themselves — is important as gaming has become a popular medium for fun and social interaction.
 Although there are other areas of concern surrounding gaming, these three serve as my guard rails and help me make smart and safe choices as I traverse the world of online gaming. — January 14, 2022

 As the world transitions into a predominantly digital age, aspects of our life follow suit.
 Online shopping, working from home, and learning with technology are just a few examples.
-As for fun, online gaming has become the popular medium of interaction for the young and young at heart, and as such, it is important to understand the pros, cons, and why games are relevant.
+As for fun, online gaming has become a popular medium of interaction for the young and young at heart, and as such, it is important to understand the pros, cons, and why games are relevant.
 Gaming saw a huge rise in popularity during Covid times since it provided a zero-physical-contact option for social interaction.

 The three major types of gaming that are popular are, competitive games, sandbox games, and story games; Competitive games provide a player vs. player experience and can prove to be challenging and fun; Sandbox games are explorative, free-for-all, and limitless fun as they inspire creativity and imagination; Story games have a storyline, similar to an interactive movie.